Cream Filled Chocolate Football Donuts

 So I told Ryan I was going to make fried donuts.
 But under one condition, if the store didn’t have a deep fry thermometer, I was off the hook and I wasn’t going to make them!

 Well, the store had a thermometer.. so I said a little prayer before dumping the oil into the pan..
 “Jesus, if the kitchen starts on fire, please don’t light my 4 consecutive neighbor’s houses on fire.”
 And Ryan offered to help me, which was a huge relief!

 And you know what?!
 Making fried donuts was not difficult at all!
 I had these huge worries for nothing.
 They are easy peasy and I can reassure you that you can make these and you’re kitchen will not start on fire!

-- 1 can flaky refrigerated biscuits, 8 biscuits in a can
+- 1 tube flaky refrigerated biscuits 8 biscuits in a can

 - 5 cups canola oil

 - 1 cup unsalted butter, softened 2 sticks

 - 2 tbsp whole milk